Azerbaijani art: Azerbaijan Democratic Republic

 The Independence Museum of Azerbaijan, where the national symbols of Azerbaijan (the national coat of arms and national flag) were created, was founded in Baku in 1919, after the establishment of Azerbaijan Democratic Republic.
 Meetings dedicated to the conservation of historical monuments were held in the museum.
 At that time the magazine Füyuzat was published by Ali bey Huseynzade, the eminent philosopher, journalist and artist of that time and a pioneer of the art of oil painting in Azerbaijan.
-Huseynzade's most famous works are Bibi-Heybat Mosque and the Portrait of the Sheikh ul-Islam.
+Huseynzade's most famous works are the reconstruction of the Bibi-Heybat Mosque and the Portrait of the Sheikh ul-Islam.